home-assistant/home-assistant.io/source/_integrations/zha.markdown

 Click on **ADD DEVICES** to start a scan for new devices.

-Reset your ZigBee devices according to the device instructions provided by the manufacturer (e.g.,  turn on/off lights up to 10 times, switches usually have a reset button/pin).
+Reset your Zigbee devices according to the device instructions provided by the manufacturer (e.g.,  turn on/off lights up to 10 times, switches usually have a reset button/pin).

 ## Troubleshooting